Are you considering taking out a logbook loan but have concerns about this type of borrowing? You might even be wondering are logbook loans safe?

 You could lose your vehicle

-The most obvious risk that comes with taking out a logbook loan is that you could potentially lose your vehicle.
+The most obvious risk of logbook loans is that you could potentially lose your vehicle.

-By understanding this process and your rights under the logbook loan, you will be much better protected should the worst happen and you fail to make your repayments.
+By understanding this process and your rights you will be much better protected.
+That is, should the worst happen and you fail to make your repayments.

-If you do fall behind with your repayments then you will be given time to bring your payments up to date before the vehicle is seized.
+If you do fall behind with your repayments then you will have time to bring your payments up to date before the vehicle is seized.

 If you are in England, Wales or Northern Ireland when you take out a logbook loan then you are required to sign a Bill of Sale.